DEBARGHYA4469/design-pattern/pattern/decorator/static/notes.md

 Mixin Interface
 Perfect forewarding https://iamsorush.com/posts/perfect-forwarding-cpp/, https://en.cppreference.com/w/cpp/utility/forward

-One issue with static decorator pattern was that it could not call the specific methods for a call from its decorator.
+One issue with dynamic decorator pattern was that it could not call the specific methods for a call from its decorator.
 Example from ColoredShape (blueCircle) objects you cannot Circle::resize method as ColoredShape is generic.

 To solve this we will use mixin inheritance and perfect forewarding.